AbuSayedNazim/Grid-e-biriyani/README.md

 # Grid-E Biryani

-### a simple website using html and css using css grid system that shows different types of biryani and their information
+### A simple website using html and css that uses css grid system that shows different types of biryani and their information.